Search Close Search

 • Student facing:

 • Record a 3-5 minute tour of your lab and describe the design, execution, and analysis of one of your experiments.
-These videos are used for Q&A Career Panels and to describe A Day in the Life of a Scientist in virtual modules.
+These videos are used for Q&A Career Panels and to describe A Day in the Life of a Scientist modules.
 (Time commitment: variable, fit your schedule)

 • Non-student facing: